isabelc/quick-business-website/readme.txt

 5. Contact page showing contact form and business info

 == Changelog ==

+= 1.3.1 =
+* Removed _vti_cnf files.
+* Tested up to WP 3.5.2.
+* Tweak - update CSS to hide regular post meta on staff and services pages on Twenty Twelve.
+* Tweak - active menu item will be highlighted for staff, news, and services on Twenty Twelve.
+* New - add Linkedin to staff meta.

 = 1.3 =
 * Fixed typo, icon element should be i